msamgan/cristeena/README.md

 ## Layout

-The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) (v5) CSS framework by default.
-You can, however, replace it with any other library or custom styles.
+The app skeleton uses a CakePHP 3.x. framework by default.